 Since ancient times, people have turned to ginger as a cure-all for everything from pain to nausea.
-It's not just an old wives' tale, either.
-Studies have shown that ginger can be a very effective treatment for some kinds of stomach upset.
+It’s not just an old wives’ tale, either.

 A natural anti-inflammatory, ginger is available in many forms, all of which can help.
 Ginger chews and supplements are easy to take, while other people prefer their ginger in beverage form.
 Try an all-natural ginger ale or chop up some fresh ginger root and make a tea.

 A nice cup of chamomile tea can help ease the pain of an upset stomach by acting as an anti-inflammatory.
 These anti-inflammatory properties help your stomach muscles relax, which can reduce the pain of cramping and spasms.

 Every parent of a toddler knows about the bananas, rice, applesauce, and toast (BRAT) diet to calm an upset stomach.
 It can help nausea or diarrhea.

 BRAT contains low-fiber, high-binding foods.
 None of these foods contain salt or spices, which can further aggravate symptoms.
 This bland diet is a go-to for when you’re feeling sick but still have to eat something.
 Try overcooking the toast — the charred bread is thought to reduce nausea.

 Peppermint is often cited as a helpful fix for nausea and upset stomach because the menthol in its leaves is a natural analgesic, or pain reliever.

 - brewing a cup of peppermint or spearmint tea